syncfusion-content/blazor-docs/blazor/mention/working-with-data.md

 The Mention component allows you to bind data to the component as an array or list of complex data types, such as objects with multiple properties.
 To bind complex data to the Mention, you can use the `DataSource` property and specify the data as a `List<T>` or an array of the desired type.
 You can then use the `MentionFieldSettings` property to specify which properties of the complex data should be used to generate the suggestion list items.

-In the following example, the `Code.ID` column and `Country.CountryID` column from complex data have been mapped to the `MentionFieldSettings.Value` and  `MentionFieldSettings.Text` respectively.
+In the following example, the `CodeFormat.ID` column and `Country.CountryName` column from complex data have been mapped to the `MentionFieldSettings.Value` and  `MentionFieldSettings.Text` respectively.

 {% highlight razor %}